 How to Celebrate Halloween with a Baby or Toddler

+The thing about Halloween and babies or toddlers is that it can be a scary, spooky time.
+So Halloween celebrations with little monsters should focus on fun, exciting, delicious experiences.
 Of course, delicious Halloween food and silly costumes will help set the mood.
-But there are lots of other fun things that can help broaden the experience and make Halloween a season of fun, rather than a simple day of trick or treating:
+But we can do a lot more to broaden the experience and make Halloween a season of fun, rather than a simple day of trick or treating.

 Finally, it’ll be a real trick to think about night time fun.
 Traditionally, Halloween has always been an evening experience - lasting through the darkness of night time.
 For babies and toddlers, glow toys and Halloween flashlights will make trick-or-treating a fun experience.
 Of course, your little monsters will need buckets too.
 My toddler grandson loves to wear the bucket on his head and pretend it’s a fireman’s hat.
 His imagination is amazing!